 Fortunately, there are outsourced dental billing companies, like Dental ClaimSupport, that specialize in answering these questions for you.
-With years of credentialing experience, our team came together to help you make the best decisions for your practice in regards to credentialing and network participation.
-We feel the information below will not only make you more comfortable with the networks you choose to participate with, but will also leave you with a better understanding of the credentialing process.
+With years of credentialing experience, our team can help you make the best decisions for your practice in regards to credentialing and network participation.

 What is dental credentialing?

-Dental credentialing is when a dentist enters into an agreement with a dental insurance company (in-network) by accepting the fees and provisions of the contract to access a large network of patients.
+Dental credentialing is when a dentist enters into an agreement with an in-network dental insurance company, accepting the negotiated fees of the contract in order to access a large network of patients.

-The credentialing process is quite the venture and can take anywhere from 90 to 180+ days to complete.
+The credentialing process can take anywhere from 30 to 180+ days to complete.
 Seems like a long time, right?
 We think so too!
 Various forms of documentation are required during the vetting process to ensure servicing the patients in the network is in your best interest.
 This information being vetted is the most time-consuming element of becoming credentialed.

 So why is this vetted information so important?
 Well, although there are perks to becoming an in-network provider for a specific insurance company, there are also specific guidelines within the contract that you need to be comfortable with prior to signing.
-Things such as audits, services that can not be billed to the patient regardless of necessity, and bundling of services to reimburse at a lower rate may not be favorable long term.
+Things such as audits, services that can not be billed to the patient regardless of necessity, and bundling of services to reimburse at a lower rate may not be ideal for you in the long-run.

-You may be asking yourself, if the insurance company is going to dictate the dentistry I can provide and what I can bill my patients then why would I go in-network with them?
-Great question!
+You may be asking yourself, “If the insurance company is going to dictate the dentistry I can provide and what I can bill my patients, then why would I go in-network with them?”

 Why should I credential with a dental network?

-Simply put, by directly contracting with an insurance company you will increase your overall patient base.
+By directly contracting with an insurance company, you will receive a larger overall pool of patients.

 Being in-network can act as free marketing for your practice by listing you on the insurance company’s website as a preferred provider.
 Meaning, as patients search for providers in their area, you’ll show up.
 This provides a source for new patients.